Penn State Health to Study New Hematuria Urine Test in Clinical Trial

 Cystoscopy can be invasive and anxiety provoking.
 It involves inserting a camera through the urethra into the bladder to look for tumors or other abnormalities.
 Meanwhile, a single CT scan delivers the radiation equivalent of 100 chest X-rays or greater.

-For many low-risk patients, this battery of tests could be overkill, said Dr. Jay Raman, professor of surgery and chief of the Division of Urology at Penn State Health.
+For many low-risk patients, this battery of tests could be overkill, said Dr. Jay Raman, professor of surgery and chief of the Department of Urology at Penn State Health.
 When blood in the urine is visible to the naked eye, the tests identify cancer in approximately 10% of patients.
 That drops to only about 3% for microscopic hematuria.